-If a member of the CSM community has reason to believe that a student is missing, a report should be made to the Vice President for Student Development and Success at 402.399.2422 and/or tknudsoncarl@csm.edu; or the Director of Safety and Security at 402.399.2319 and/or dferber@csm.edu.
+If a member of the CSM community has reason to believe that a student is missing, a report should be made to the Provost at 402.399.2427 and/or skottich@csm.edu or the Director of Safety and Security at 402.399.2319 and/or dferber@csm.edu.
 All possible efforts will be made to locate the student to determine her state of health and well-being through collaboration of the Division of Student Development and Success, the Office of Security and the missing student's friends and floor mates.
 Within 24 hours, a University official will call the emergency contact for this purpose on file in the student's confidential records to report the student missing.